Robert Barbera Invitational

 I flow on paper and I also tend to flow CX paying attention to interesting moments or points made.

 I also pay heavy attention to the way power flows through the debate space and I am critical of the space people take up within round.
-With that said I like when debates get heated and people get sassy but just make sure to be reasonable with one another.
+With that said I like it when debates get heated but just make sure to be reasonable with one another.

 Tell me how to navigate the debate.
 Persuade me and you have my ballot.